dusanmsk/relayduino-esp32/README.md

 TODO

 #### wifi ap
 There is possibility to connect to board by wifi when ethernet or serial is not available.
-To turn on wifi, press 'btn1' button 10 times during 10 seconds (TODO implement).
-Then new wifi network will be available - RELAYDUINO_MASTER with default password 123456.
+To turn on wifi, hold 'btn1' button until red led start flashing, then release button.
+Board will be restarted with AP turned on on wifi network RELAYDUINO_MASTER with default password 1234567890.
 You should connect to this wifi by laptop and configure masterboard this way.
 Device address will be 192.168.4.1, so export MOS_PORT=ws://192.168.4.1/rpc and then use mos tool as usual.
+To turn off AP, hold button again, or use config-set as mentioned below

 WARNING!!
+Change wifi password as soon as possible after connect (8+ chars)

+    mos config-set wifi.ap.pass="newPassword"

-Change wifi password as soon as possible after connect (mos config-set wifi.ap.pass="newPassword") and do not forget to disable wifi ap when done (mos config-set wifi.ap.enable=false).
+and do not forget to disable wifi ap when done

+    mos config-set wifi.ap.enable=false

 WARNING!!
-Wifi password will be set to default after using "reset to default" procedure (holding btn1+reset).
+Wifi password will be set to default after using "reset to default" procedure (holding btn1+reset) or reflashing device !